-It was about a week before I’d have to flee the country due to the crackdown, and I already had to leave my apartment due to gunfire and grenades going off constantly for 48 hours.
+It was about a week before I’d have to flee the country due to a government crackdown, and I already had to leave my apartment due to gunfire and grenades going off constantly for 48 hours.
 (Seriously, true story).

 My (now) good friends Derek and Clay had an apartment across town that they’d just moved into.
 Despite only knowing them for a brief period of time they let me come crash for a few days while I figured out my next steps.

 I went down the street to grab a coffee and when I came back and refreshed my inbox it was 11:05 – 5 minutes after the sale began.